What are IDX, MLS, RETS and RESO API

 6. Lastly, the server you are using should be strong enough to handle tens of thousands of listings, meaning that you’re most likely going to need a Virtual Private Server before going forward.

 For this option to work, an agreement is required with the MLS to share data.
-This agreement will stipulate what you can do with the data and how you can use it.
+This agreement will stipulate what you can do with the data and how to use it.

 The MLS may also charge you or your client for access to RETS, but that depends on the Multiple Listing Service policy.